SalinguhayMaritess/Exercise8/README.md

-In this exercise, different font size and text styles will be shown.
+In this exercise, different font sizes and styles will be shown.